hansr0518/DQN-with-BO/README.md

 >   2. push cart to the left
 > * Reward : acquires +1 reward for every timestep until the termination
 >           (Well builted DQN model has a return value more than 200)

+## result
+The initial value
+* gamma : 0.98
+* learning rate : 0.0005

+The result of Bayesian-optimization
+* gamma : 0.82
+* learning_rate: 0.000691